snowbanana12345/ip/docs/README.md

 Marking a task as done:

 ## Usage
 done /number {task number}
+or
 done /name {task name}
+done /number {task number} /undone

 ### `Keyword` - Describe action
-task number : the task number on the list task name : the name of the task on the list
+task number : the task number on the list that is to be set to done task name : the name of the task on the list that is to be set to done

+(optional input) undone : if this field is given, duke will instead set the given task to undone.

 Example of usage:
 done /number 3
 done /name read book
+done /name read book /undone

 Expected outcome:
-deadline finish reading macbeth due NOW is marked as done! :) todo read book is marked as done! :)
+deadline finish reading macbeth due NOW is marked as done! :) todo read book is marked as done! :) todo read book is mark as undone. :(